-Capital expenditures of \$17.6 million of which \$7.9 million were related to the purchase of manufacturing and automation equipment for our production facilities, \$4.4 million were related to the construction of facilities, and \$5.3 million were related to purchases of other assets, including information technology infrastructure and office equipment;
+Capital expenditures of \$42.2 million of which \$22.9 million were related to the purchase of manufacturing and automation equipment for our production facilities, \$7.1 million were related to the construction of facilities, and \$12.2 million were related to purchases of other assets, including information technology infrastructure and office equipment;

-- Decrease in working capital balances of \$26.7 million primarily as a result of the payment of our fiscal 2013 incentive compensation plans; - · Repayments of long-term debt and debt issuance costs of \$12.6 million; and - Internal costs for software and website development that we have capitalized of \$1.8 million.
+- Repayments of long-term debt and debt issuance costs of \$101.6 million; - Increased equity investment in Namex Limited of \$5.0 million; and - Internal costs for software and website development that we have capitalized of \$4.4 million.

 Additional Liquidity and Capital Resources Information.
-During the three months ended September 30, 2013, we financed our operations and strategic investments in capital expenditures primarily through internally generated cash flows from operations as well as our debt financing.
-We currently plan to invest approximately \$85 million to \$100 million in total capital expenditures in fiscal 2014.
-Due to our recent investments, our current liabilities continue to exceed our current assets; however, we believe that our available cash, cash flows generated from operations, and our debt financing capacity will be sufficient to satisfy our working capital and planned investments to support our long-term growth strategy, including capital expenditure requirements and any share purchase activity, for the foreseeable future.
+During the six months ended December 31, 2013, we financed our operations and strategic investments in capital expenditures through internally generated cash flows from operations and our debt financing.
+We currently plan to invest approximately \$80 million to \$90 million in total capital expenditures in fiscal 2014.
+Due to our recent investments, our current liabilities continue to exceed our current assets; however, we believe that our available cash, cash flows generated from operations, and our debt financing capacity will be sufficient to satisfy our working capital and planned investments to support our long-term growth strategy, including investments in joint ventures and other strategic initiatives, capital expenditure requirements and any share purchase activity, for the foreseeable future.

-As of September 30, 2013, approximately \$63.4 million of our cash and cash equivalents was held by our subsidiaries; and undistributed earnings of our subsidiaries that are considered to be indefinitely reinvested were \$120.3 million.
+At December 31, 2013, approximately \$61.1 million of our cash and cash equivalents was held by our subsidiaries; and undistributed earnings of our subsidiaries that are considered to be indefinitely reinvested were \$143.9 million.
 However, we do not intend to repatriate such funds as the cash and cash equivalent balances are generally used and available, without legal restrictions, to fund ordinary business operations and investments of the respective subsidiaries.
-If there is a change in the future, the repatriation of undistributed earnings from certain subsidiaries, in the form of dividends or otherwise, could have tax consequences that could result in material cash outflows.
+If there is a change in the future, the repatriation of undistributed earnings from certain subsidiaries, in the form of dividends or otherwise, could have tax consequences that may result in material cash outflows.